keyboardpartner/HX3/BETA/readme.md

 <b>09/27/2016</b> Firmware #4.1, FPGA #25092016 (both in Remote_for_all.zip)

-* New Chorus Vibrato Routing, new parameters in menu and HX3 Remote:
+Firmware 4.1 has a new chorus/vibrato routing, adding new parameters in menu and HX3 Remote.
+Only use with FPGA #25092016.
+New params are:

 * Scanner Gears: Vibrato modulation frequency
 * Scanner Leak: Leakage of unmodulated signal on V1/V2/V3
 * VibCh AmplMod: Modulation of upper frequency limit of LC linebox